k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 ![direct call structure](images/direct_call_custom_logic_structure.png)

-1. Init — calls the **TDMSetSessionGlobals** Actor to run the initial setting for the custom logic flow execution.
-The SESSION_GLOBALS input parameter must be defined as an external parameter.
-The external parameter name must be SESSION_GLOBALS.
+1. Init — calls the **TDMSetSessionGlobals** Actor to run the initial setting for the Custom Logic flow execution.
+The SESSION_GLOBALS input parameter must be defined as an external parameter named SESSION_GLOBALS.

 2. **DbCommand** — defines the SELECT statement to select the task entities.
 The SELECT statement must return only the entity IDs.